Graham Slams Biden As A 'Very Destabilizing President'

-Category: World Politics Hits: 3Sen.
+Category: World Politics Hits: 16Sen.
 Lindsy Graham (R-SC) on Sunday insisted that Joe Biden has been a "very destabilizing" president.
 During an interview on Fox News Sunday, host Chris Wallace challenged Graham, who had recently called Biden's presidential campaign a "fraud."
 "You have said this week that you believe that Biden's campaign was a fraud on the country," Wallace pointed out, "because of how differently he is governing."
 Wallace went on to observe that Biden's actions as president have mirrored his campaign rhetoric.
 "During the campaign, Senator, he did talk about big changes and infrastructure and racial inequality and a number of other issues," Wallace said.
 "So why is it a fraud?"
 Graham replied: "During the campaign, he made us all believe that Joe Biden would be the moderate choice, that court packing was a boneheaded idea.
 All of the sudden, we've got a comission to change the structure of the Supreme Court.
 Making D.C. a state, I think that is a very radical idea that will change the makeup of the United States Senate."
 The South Carolina Republican noted that Rep. Alexandria Ocasio-Cortez (D-NY) has said that Biden's first 100 days exceeded her expectations.

 Read more https://crooksandliars.com/2021/04/lindsey-graham-Chris-Wallace